Structuring Scalr

 IAMRequired.
 Control teams, users, services accounts, and SAML/LDAP integrations.
 Access policies can be assigned to the account, environment, and/or workspace scope.

 Provider ConfigurationsOptional.
-Provider configurations are created and managed at the account scope but assigned to environments.
+Provider configurations are created and managed at the admin scope but assigned to environments.
 A single configuration can be assigned to one or more environments.

 EnvironmentsRequired.
-Environments are the child of accounts.
+Environments are the child of the admin scope.
 Environments are where workspaces are created and Terraform runs are executed.

 Policy EngineOptional.
-OPA policy groups can be created and managed at the account scope but assigned to environments.
+OPA policy groups can be created and managed at the admin scope but assigned to environments.
 A policy group can be assigned to one or more environments.

 VariablesOptional.
-If a shell variable is created at the account scope, the variable will be inherited by all environments and workspaces.
+If a shell variable is created at the admin scope, the variable will be inherited by all environments and workspaces.

 VCS ProvidersOptional.
-If a VCS provider is created at the account scope, the provider will be available to all environments and workspaces.
+If a VCS provider is created at the admin scope, the provider will be available to all environments and workspaces.

 ModulesOptional.
-If a module is created at the account scope, the module will be available to all environments and workspaces.
+If a module is created at the admin scope, the module will be available to all environments and workspaces.

 Agent PoolsOptional.
-If an agent is created at the account scope, the agent will be available to all environments and workspaces.
+If an agent is created at the admin scope, the agent will be available to all environments and workspaces.

 All of the objects above can be assigned and automatically inherited by environments.